 Questions from parents regarding disciplinary measures should be addressed to the teacher, campus administration, or CBC, as appropriate.
 Appeals or complaints regarding the use of specific discipline management techniques should be addressed in accordance with policy FNG(LOCAL).
-A copy of the policy may be obtained from the principal's office, the CBC's office, central administration office or www.melissaisd.org.
+A copy of this policy may be obtained from the central administration office or online at www.lajoyaisd.com.

 The district shall not delay a disciplinary consequence while a student or parent pursues a grievance.
 In the instance of a student who is accused of conduct that meets the definition of sexual harassment as defined by Title IX, the district will comply with applicable federal law, including the Title IX formal complaint process.
-See policies FFH(LEGAL) and FFH(LOCAL).
+[See policies FFH(LEGAL) and (LOCAL)]